persona-id/persona-ios-sdk/README.md

-# Demo Apps for Persona iOS Inquiry SDK
+# Demo Apps for Persona's iOS Inquiry SDK

 If you haven't already, [sign up for a free Persona account](https://withpersona.com/dashboard/signup) which comes with Sandbox access.